When it comes to getting started on Pinterest, people tend to fall into one of these three categories:

 Guess what?
 You’re not the only business that’s in the beginner stages of Pinterest.
 In fact, with a lifespan of just over two years, the vast majority of Pinterest users would probably tell you they still have more to learn.

 For that reason, and because Pinterest in its very nature is a site based on collaboration—you shouldn’t be afraid to look to other businesses for help when you’re getting started.
-Reach out to other local businesses, search for bigger businesses in your industry, ask your customers, or navigate to Pinterest’s different “Categories” to find inspiration.
+Reach out to other local businesses, search for bigger businesses in your industry, ask your customers, or click on Pinterest’s “discover” icon to explore categories and trends to find inspiration.

 Like with anything else, if you don’t have the right tools for the job—it’s tough to be successful.